gigovx/PopOut-Notepad/README.md

-A very simple pop out claculator that clings to the side of the screen and pops up when you move your mouse to the side of the screen.
+A very simple pop out notepad/note taker that clings to the side of the screen and pops up when you move your mouse to the side of the screen.

 Built using Co-Pilot using the Popout-Calculator code as a base.
 Detects current Window theme when started and matches style, light or dark.
 Persistant posistioning.